Hifumi1337/Bounty-Hacker/README.md

 # Task 2

-After the machine has finished booting up, run the following command to reveal the open ports on the network (If using personal Linux machine, remember to use **OpenVPN**):
+After the machine has finished booting up, run the following command to reveal the open ports on the network (If using a personal Linux machine, remember to use **OpenVPN**):

 ```
 $ nmap -sV -sC -Pn